 The University Counseling and Wellbeing Center offers free confidential personal psychotherapy to all currently enrolled Duquesne students.
 Our goal is to provide services and resources that will enable the student to live a meaningful life based on a mind/body/spirit approach to wellbeing, an approach that honors the fundamental dignity of the human person by valuing him/her in his/her totality.

 Gumberg Library recently completed a project in collaboration with the School of Nursing and the Office of Military and Veteran Students.
 We purchased materials to support faculty and staff who work with veteran students as well as to improve curricula, co-curricular offerings, and campus services for veteran students.
 Many of these collection resources address physical, mental, economic, and social issues that face veterans attending universities.

 The Veterans Clinic provides assistance to veterans accepted into the Veterans Court of the Allegheny County Court of Common Pleas.
 Eligible students are certified by the Supreme Court of Pennsylvania to appear in court.

-Army ROTC at Duquesne University
+ROTC at Duquesne University

 ROTC has a longstanding tradition at Duquesne University.
-Army Reserve Officer Training Corps (ROTC) is an elective program that runs in conjunction with your existing degree program.
+Reserve Officer Training Corps (ROTC) is an elective program that runs in conjunction with your existing degree program.
 You receive college credit for your ROTC classes and some courses may be used to meet degree requirements for your college major.
 ROTC classes will teach you leadership, management, values, ethics, military skills, and effective communication.